The Sun's Supergranulation: Classical fluid theory and phenomenological models

 \cite{gierasch85} devised a one-dimensional energy model for the upper solar convection zone from which he argued that turbulent dissipation takes place and deposits thermal energy at preferred depths, thereby intensifying convection at granulation and supergranulation scales.
 On this subject, we also mention the work of \cite{wolff95}, who calculated that the damping of $r$-modes in the Sun should preferentially deposit heat 50~Mm below the surface as a result of the ionisation profile in the upper solar convection zone.
-This process might in turn result in convective intensification at similar horizontal scales.
+He then argued that this process might lead to convective intensification at similar horizontal scales.